 Never leave a space blank on your credit card receipt when you sign retail store receipts.
 If there is a blank for a tip, it’s a good idea for you to zero it out or line through it so that an unauthorized amount does not appear on your final bill.
 Make sure your statement matches the purchases you make.

-If you make a late payment, ask for a waiver of the late fee and increased interest rate.
+If you make a late payment, ask for a waiver of the new fee and an increased interest rate.
 Credit companies have the right to raise rates or charge fees if you make payments late.
 Often, credit card companies will reduce or reverse these charges if you take the time to call and pursue it.

 Consumers are bombarded daily with credit card offers, and sorting through them can be a difficult task.
-After a bit of education, it is not hard to choose a good credit card, and understand its terms.
+After a bit of education, it is not hard to choose a good credit card and understand its terms.
 The excellent information that was in this article will help you to make the right decisions when choosing a credit card.

 You should use some of your cards from time to time if you want to keep them.
 Credit card accounts that are not used will sometimes be closed down, as the issuers view them as unprofitable.
 Sometimes this is done without warning.
 Immediately pay off any charges that you make.